0JK0/Projects/README.md

 	- Note: For more info read the README.md file insie the folder or use the In-game "Tutorial"

 - ### Website
 	- Description: A simple website that i use as my personal startpage for firefox
 	- Features: All my most used websites organized, a Javasricpt script used to display time
 	- Usage: If you just want to see it go to https://0jk0.github.io/, or you could also just download the directory
 	- Note: It might not be the most current version since i change the color scheme alot.

 - ### Python Calculator Through Terminal
 	- Description: A simple calculator implemented in Python that runs through the terminal.
 	- Features: Basic arithmetic operations such as addition, subtraction, multiplication, and division.
 	- Usage: Clone the repository and run the calculator from the terminal.

 - ### Quiz Game Through Terminal
 	- Description: An interactive quiz game built with Python for the terminal.
 	- Features: Multiple-choice questions, scoring system, and user-friendly interface.
 	- Usage: Clone the repository and play the quiz game in the terminal.

 - ### Snake Game
 	- Description: A simple Snake Game, Not totally functional
-  - Fetures: Most of the original snake features except for the death afte hittin yourself
+	- Fetures: Most of the original snake features except for the death after hitting yourself
 	- Usage: Clone the repository and run it.
 	- Note: Abandoned because it became a big mess and wanted to move to other projects i could actually learn something useful from

 ## Currently Ongoing Projects